How to Get Medical Courier Contracts

 - Backup/substitute driver policy (in case you're sick or on vacation)

-You can find medical courier contract templates online, or have a local attorney review your first one.
+You can find medical courier contract templates online, or have a local attorney look at your first one.
+Shouldn't cost much.
 Once you have a template that works, you'll reuse it for every new client.

 How to Stack Contracts for Maximum Income

-The real money in medical courier work comes from stacking multiple contracts into a single day.
-Here's how experienced independent contractors build $5,000–$10,000+ months:
+Here's where it gets interesting.
+The real earning potential in medical courier work comes from stacking multiple contracts into a single day.
+One route in the morning, one in the afternoon, and some on-call work in between.
+That's how experienced contractors put together a full income.

 Adding Weekend Work

-Saturday routes are harder to fill (most couriers want weekends off), so they often pay a premium.
-A Saturday pharmacy or specimen route adds another $800–$1,200/month.
+Saturday routes are harder to fill because most couriers want weekends off.
+That's an opportunity for you.
+Companies often pay a premium for Saturday coverage.
+A Saturday pharmacy or specimen route can add another $800-$1,200/month to your income.

 The Compound Effect

-Each contract you land makes the next one easier.
-After 6 months with 3–4 active contracts, you'll have:
+Something people don't realize when they start: each contract makes the next one easier to get.
+After 6 months with 3-4 active contracts, you'll have built up something real:

 Common Mistakes That Cost You Contracts